dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 -   Finally, we return this array of random values.
 This array is used by the `uuidV4` function to create unique IDs for our messages.

-By adding this block of code, we ensure that the `uuidV4` package works smoothly with the Azle framework within our canister."
+By adding this block of code, we ensure that the `uuidV4` package works smoothly with the Azle framework within our canister.

 ### 2.12 The Final Code
 At the end of this step, your `index.ts` file should look like this: